Blackboard QuickStart Guide for Assessors (LMS login)

 Step 11: Save Grade for Blackboard

-If the assessment was created by a submission via LMS integration, you will have the option to save a Final Grade %.
-This is the grade that will be pushed back to the LMS gradebook.
+If the assessment was created by a submission via LMS integration, you will have the option to save a Final Grade which will appear in the Blackboard gradebook.
+Depending on the type of integration your institution is using you will either need to enter a percent (out 100%) or a point value (out of the total point value for the assignment).

 Step 12: View Assessment Results in Blackboard

-24. The results of the student whom you just assessed in Chalk & Wire will appear on the Full Results Center screen.
+25. The results of the student whom you just assessed in Anthology Portfolio will appear on the Full Results Center screen.